Connectome-Implementation-Team/pid_resolver/README.md

 It resolves DOIs to structured metadata using content negotiation taking into account different standards used by registration agencies.
 It provides method to analyse this metadata and extract ORCIDs from it which can then also be resolved.

+### Use Cases

+The use cases range from very simple to more complex ones.
+Initially, this library was designed to resolve DOIs to structured metadata to obtain ORCIDs for a given publication.
+Then more functionality was added to extract DOIs from ORCID profiles to continue the process.
+This means that given some DOIs as a starting point, this library can be used like a crawler following the connection between DOIs and ORCIDs.
+From a few DOIs, the co-author network can be constructed by combining DOI and ORCID metadata, using DOIs and ORCIDs as identifiers.

 ### Structure

 The library consists of three modules: